What is Malic Acid?

 Malic acid is not the only alpha-hydroxy acid used to treat skin.

 AHAs are typically used to battle dry skin, moisturising skin, and removing dead skin cells.
-Because of this, it is popular for inherited diseases including ichthyosis (scaly skin) and melisma, which causes darkening of your skin, along with acne, scarring and xerosis.
 One of the ways in which it helps with dry skin conditions is by removing the uppermost layers of dead skin cells.
 It is also proven to increase the thickness of the deeper layers of your skin.

 It’s not just your external skin that may benefit from malic acid, either.
 You may treat pain and tenderness inside your mouth with it.